Mapping the DeFi crime landscape: an evidence-based picture: Results

 \subsubsection{DeFi Actor as Perpetrator}

-Instead of being targets, DeFi actors were, in \PActorFraudster/\% of the time, initiating the crime scheme.
-In this case, malicious actors and DeFi actors merged together, as the DeFi actor was not legitimate and aimed to directly scam users.
+Instead of being targets, DeFi actors were, in 40.9\% of the time, initiating the crime scheme.
+In this case, malicious actors and DeFi actors merged together, as the DeFi actor was not legitimate and aimed to directly steal users.
 This implication alluded to scams where a developer deliberately created and operated a DeFi project with the intent to steal its investors’ assets.
-We observed two strategies used by DeFi perpetrators to steal money: malicious use of smart contracts (\PActorFraudsterMainMaliciousCoding/\%) and market manipulation (\PActorFraudsterMainMarketManipulation/\%), as shown in Figure~\ref{fig:tax_actor_malicious}.
+We observed two strategies used by DeFi perpetrators to steal money: malicious use of smart contracts (36\%) and market manipulation (4.9\%), as shown in Figure~\ref{fig:tax_actor_malicious}.
 The first strategy, malicious use of contracts, referred to developers maliciously interacting with the contract they created through different operations to generate personal profit at the expense of other investors.
-Based on the events gathered, this strategy included one general tactic: rug pull scams (\PActorFraudsterMainMaliciousCodingGeneralRugPullScam/\%) with specific tactics like liquidity removals (\PActorFraudsterMainMaliciousCodingGeneralRugPullScamSpecificLiquidityFunction/\%), selling assets through pump and dump schemes (\PActorFraudsterMainMaliciousCodingGeneralRugPullScamSpecificPumpDump/\%), or leveraging backdoors that were intentionally included in the development phase of the contract, such as hidden mint functions (\PActorFraudsterMainMaliciousCodingGeneralRugPullScamSpecificHiddenMintFunction/\%) or selling restrictions (sometimes qualified as honeypots) (\PActorFraudsterMainMaliciousCodingGeneralRugPullScamSpecificSellingRestrictions/\%).
-While existing literature differentiates between ``soft rug pulls" that involve removing or selling assets and ``hard rug pulls" that leverage malicious code within the contract itself, we categorized all these specific tactics under the term ``rug pull scam".
+Note that while existing literature differentiates between ``soft rug pulls" that involve removing or selling assets and ``hard rug pulls" that leverage malicious code within the contract itself, we categorized all these specific tactics under the term ``rug pull scam".
 For one, regardless of the specific tactic employed, the underlying strategy is the malicious utilization of a contract.
 Additionally, when examining the transaction history of contracts, it became evident that specific tactics can be used in complementary ways.
 For example, contract deployers could enable a hidden mint function prior to selling their share of assets.